joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/09/10/us/charlie-kirk-house-republicans-democrats.html

 **Reds rookie Chase Burns to be activated Friday, pitch out of bullpen with restrictions**\
-`“We’re trying to balance him finishing the year, because we think that’s really important,” manager Terry Francona said.`\
+`"We're trying to balance him finishing the year, because we think that's really important," manager Terry Francona said.`\
 https://nytimes.com/athletic/6617704/2025/09/10/reds-chase-burns-activated-bullpen/

 **Police Arrest Suspect in Death of Queens Couple in Burning House**\
-`The arrested man is Jamel McGriff.
+`The arrested man is Jamel McGriff, 42.
 Investigators believe he killed a couple in their 70s, one of whom was found tied to a pole.`\
 https://nytimes.com/2025/09/10/nyregion/queens-couple-burning-house-arrest.html

 **Luis Garcia lands on Astros' IL with right elbow injury, likely done for season**\